 Welcome to Quito, the capital city of Ecuador!
-One of the largest and best-preserved colonial cities in South America and once an important Inca settlement, Quito was declared a UNESCO World Heritage Site in 1978.
-If you arrive earlier in the day, you can organize a quick tour and spend your first day exploring the Quito and the surrounding area.
+One of the largest and best-preserved colonial cities in South America and once an important Inca settlement, Quito's beautifully-preserved historic center was declared a UNESCO World Heritage Site in 1978.
+If you arrive earlier in the day, you can organize a quick tour and spend your first day exploring Quito and the surrounding area.

 In the evening, one of your trip leaders will meet you at the hotel for a welcome briefing, discuss the trip details, and answer any questions you may have regarding the adventure.
 Once you are well-informed, take the rest of the night to rest and acclimate.

-Today, get ready to explore the Pacific coast's most fascinating archipelago: the Galapagos Islands.
+Today, get ready to explore the Pacific coast's most fascinating archipelago: the Galápagos Islands.
 Board a morning flight from Quito to the island of San Cristóbal.
-Once you've arrived, transfer to your hotel in the town of Puerto Moreno for a briefing before the adventure begins.
+Once you've arrived, transfer to your hotel for a briefing before the adventure begins.

-In the afternoon you will head to La Loberia, the beach home to a colony and nursery of Galapagos sea lions.
-The area is teeming with wildlife, so keep your eyes peeled for frigate birds, yellow warblers, and several species of Darwin finches along the coast.
-If you're lucky you might even spot a rare indigenous marine iguana between the rocks.
+In the afternoon you will head to La Loberia, the beach home to a colony and nursery of Galápagos sea lions.
+The area is teeming with wildlife, so keep your eyes peeled for frigatebirds, yellow warblers, and several species of Darwin finches along the coast.
+If you're lucky you might even spot a rare endemic marine iguana between the rocks.
 If there is extra time, try snorkeling in the crystal-clear waters, or just lounge on the beach.

-Day 3: Snorkel at Kicker Rock and Visit Cerro Brujo
+Day 3: Snorkel at Kicker Rock & Visit Cerro Brujo

 After lunch, you will visit Cerro Brujo, an island especially known for its friendly and curious sea lions.
 Cerro Brujo also offers great snorkeling opportunities as well as the chance to see blue-footed and Nazca boobies.

-In the morning, you will take a short flight to Isabela Island, the largest in the archipelago and the center of volcanic activity in the Galapagos.
+In the morning, you will take a short flight to Isla Isabela, the largest island in the archipelago and the center of volcanic activity in the Galápagos.
 Isabela was formed by six volcanoes, five of which are still active.
 During your island crossing, be on the lookout for whales and dolphins (if you happen to visit between July and October).

-In the afternoon, hop on a mountain bike to explore the beautiful coastline on an exclusive trail that traverses various ecosystem and wildlife habitats.
-Start with a visit to the Wall of Tears, a massive barrier of lava rocks built by prisoners in the 1950s, when Isabela Island was a penal colony.
+In the afternoon, hop on a mountain bike to explore the beautiful coastline on an exclusive trail that traverses various ecosystems and wildlife habitats.
+Start with a visit to the Wall of Tears, a massive barrier of lava rocks built by prisoners in the 1950s, when Isla Isabela was a penal colony.

 Chat with a local specialist who can help organize your trip.

-Day 5: Hiking the Sierra Negra Volcano and Kayaking in Tintoreras
+Day 5: Hike the Sierra Negra Volcano & Kayak in Tintoreras

-Drive up from Puerto Villamil to the trailhead and prepare your backpack for a hike through a young forest ecosystem.
-Trek until you reach the rim of the active Sierra Negra Crater, which most recently erupted in 2005.
-Upon arrival, take in the stunning views and walk around the border of the enormous, lava-filled crater which spans more than six miles wide.
+Drive up from Puerto Villamil to the trailhead today and prepare your backpack for a hike through a young forest ecosystem.
+Trek until you reach the rim of the active Sierra Negra volcano, which most recently erupted in 2005.
+Upon arrival, take in the stunning views and walk around the border of the enormous, lava-filled crater which spans more than 6 miles (10 km) wide.

-If you have more energy, continue hiking to Volcan Chico, known for its dramati lava formations and spouting fumaroles.
-This hike is a great way to see the incredible geological events that created the Galapagos Islands over thousands of years.
+If you have more energy, continue hiking to the Chico volcano, known for its dramatic lava formations and spouting fumaroles.
+This hike is a great way to see the incredible geological events that created the Galápagos Islands over thousands of years.
 In the afternoon, return to Puerto Villamil and go kayaking in Tintoreras, where you'll encounter sea lions, penguins, turtles, and marine iguanas.

-Day 6: Diving and Snorkeling on Isabela Island
+Day 6: Diving & Snorkeling on Isla Isabela

 Today, explore the recent lava formations that have been featured in BBC and National Geographic documentaries.
-Explore labyrinths of lava arches and dive into crystal clear water full of sea turtles, fish, eagle rays, sea lions, white-tipped reef sharks, and more.
-Make your way from the mangroves to the open sea through Los Tuneles and take some time to enjoy one of the best snorkeling spots in the Galapagos (which also occasionally hosts penguin populations).
+Explore labyrinths of lava arches and dive into crystal-clear water full of sea turtles, fish, eagle rays, sea lions, whitetip reef sharks, and more.
+Make your way from the mangroves to the open sea through Los Túneles and take some time to enjoy one of the best snorkeling spots in the Galápagos (which also occasionally hosts penguin populations).

-Since the trip is flexible, you can take part in other optional activities like surfing lessons or snorkel at Concha de Perla — or just unwind on Isabela's stunning white-sand beaches.
+Since the trip is flexible, you can take part in other optional activities like surfing lessons or snorkeling at Concha de Perla—or just unwind on Isabela's stunning white-sand beaches.
 But don't miss the Giant Tortoise Breeding Center!

-Day 7: Santa Cruz, Charles Darwin Research Station and the Highlands
+Day 7: Isla Santa Cruz, Charles Darwin Research Station & Highlands

-In the morning, embark on a boat from Isabela to Santa Cruz Island.
-Once you arrive, check in at the hotel and visit the Charles Darwin Research Station to learn more about the native species you've encountered, as well as the ongoing conservation and management efforts on the Galapagos Islands.
+In the morning, embark on a boat from Isabela to Isla Santa Cruz.
+Once you arrive, check in at the hotel and visit the Charles Darwin Research Station to learn more about the native species you've encountered, as well as the ongoing conservation and management efforts on the Galápagos Islands.

-Today, explore the Galapagos at your pace for a refreshing change.
-You can go on a self-guided exploration walk (3.5 miles) through a dry forest to Tortuga Bay, a beautiful white-sand beach ideal for swimming or snorkeling.
+Today, explore the Galápagos at your own pace for a refreshing change.
+You can go on a self-guided exploration walk (3.5 mi/5.6 km) through a dry forest to Tortuga Bay, a beautiful white-sand beach ideal for swimming or snorkeling.
 It's also a nesting area for thousands of marine turtles.
-Alternatively, you can pay small additional fees and join optional activities such as a trip to Floreana Island, Bartolome Island, or an excellent scuba-diving spot.
+Alternatively, you can pay small additional fees and join optional activities such as a trip to Isla Floreana, Isla Bartolomé, or an excellent scuba diving spot.

 Day 9: Return to Quito

-After your final breakfast on the Galapagos Islands and a last chance to take some photos, transfer to Baltra's airport in time to catch your flight back to the Ecuadorian mainland.
+After a final breakfast on the Galápagos Islands and a last chance to take some photos, transfer to Isla Baltra's airport in time to catch your flight back to the Ecuadorian mainland.
 Take the rest of the day to recover and stroll around Quito.